-When complex spinal reconstruction is necessary to correct a deformity, having more than one spine surgeon behind the wheel may benefit both the patient and the surgeons performing the procedure.
+When complex spinal reconstruction is necessary to correct a deformity, having more than one spine surgeon, Los Angeles patients can turn to, behind the wheel may benefit both the patient and the surgeons performing the procedure.
 It’s a new approach to performing more substantial spine procedures that has already shown promise at some medical facilities.

 Three-Pronged Approach to Spine Surgery